-Hitoshi Oyori is a general manager of New Technology Project group, Aero engine, Space & Defense Business Area in IHI Corporation.
-He was born in Kyoto city, Japan in 1966.
-He graduated from the Department of Electrical Engineering, Ritsumeikan University in 1989 and received M.E. in 1991.
-He received his Ph.D. degree in 2014 from Department of Aeronautics and Astronautics, University of Tokyo.
+Tomoya Inoue is a manager of No.1 Project group, Civil Engine Engineering Department, Aero engine, Space & Defense Business Area in IHI Corporation.
+He was born in Kanazawa city, Japan in 1969.
+He graduated from the Department of Electrical Engineering, Kyoto University in 1992.
 He worked for Nissan Motor Corporation, then moved to IHI Corporation associated with the business transfer from Nissan to IHI.

-He joined H2A project, which is a current flag ship of Japanese launch vehicles, and developed the largest electric-mechanical actuator system for thrust vectoring control of the solid rocket booster as a chief engineer around 25 years ago.
-He has been in charge of the project of More Electric architecture for Aircrafts and Propulsion (or MEAAP) and has been the project manager since 2018.
+He joined Epsilon project, which is one of Japanese flag ship launch vehicles, and developed the avionics system including electrical power management system, guidance and control system, instrumentation and RF communication system and electric-mechanical actuator system for thrust vectoring control of the solid rocket booster as a chief engineer around 10 years ago.
+He has been in charge of the project of More Electric architecture for Aircrafts and Propulsion (or MEAAP) and has been the project manager since 2021.
 And then he manages the Japanese national project of aircraft systems’ electrification and electrified propulsion of hybrid system of NEDO (New Energy and Industrial Technology Development Organization).